zukaishi/english_reflect/Invent_and_Wander/README.md

 ”This packing is killing me!
 My back hurts,this is killing my knees on this hard cement floor."Bezos exclaimed one day.
 "You know what we need?
 We need knee pads!"

+An employee looked at Bezos as if he were the stupidest person he'd ever seen.
+"What we need are packing tables,"he said.

+Bezos looked at the employee as if he were a genius."I thought that was the smartest idea I had ever heard, "Bezos recalls.
+"The next day we got packing tables,and I think we doubled our productivity."